9 Strategies and Practical Tips for Mastering Life with MS

 Heat sensitivity

-Cooling equipment, such as vests or towels, helps keep the body cool and can be found at most sporting goods stores.
-As do battery-powered neck and mist fans, ice packs wrapped in towels also work well.
+Cooling tools like vests or towels can help keep the body cool.
+You can find these at most sporting goods stores.
+Battery-powered fans that spray mist and ice packs wrapped in towels are also great options for staying comfortable.

 Fatigue

-Fatigue is the most common symptom of multiple sclerosis, affecting about 80% of those who are diagnosed.
-Something as routine as going to the supermarket can be tiring for someone with multiple sclerosis.
-Most grocery stores now offer online shopping and curbside pick-up.
-If you go to the grocery store alone, ask your healthcare provider to fill out a Department of Motor Vehicles form that will allow you to get a handicapped tag or license plate.
-Be sure to take advantage of the scooters available at most stores if you do not have your own.
+Many stores now offer online shopping and curbside pick-up to make things easier.
+If you need to shop alone, ask your doctor to fill out a form from the Department of Motor Vehicles so you can get a handicapped tag or license plate.
+Don’t forget to use the scooters available at most stores if you don’t have one.

 Memory